zzzprojects/learn-orm/tutorials/codingseb-expression-evaluator/supported-data-types.md

 You can also block access of some types for security or any other reasons by adding it to the `TypesToBlock` list.

-The following example doesn't make any sense and it is just for demonstration purposes.
+The following example doesn't make any sense, and it is just for demonstration purposes.

 ```csharp
 public static void Example2()